 "I have been getting many requests to implement a part two to Healing and the Arts," he said.
-"I have presented the idea of a class called 'The Art of True Wellness' to the executive staff and the School of Nursing and am awaiting further support and discussion as to its place in the healthcare and SELFcare modernization prompted by the president's Momentum 2 action plan.
+"I have presented the idea of a class called 'The Art of True Wellness' to the executive staff and the School of Nursing and am awaiting further support and discussion as to its place in the healthcare and SELF-care modernization prompted by the president's Momentum 2 action plan.
 This wonderful addition will address the growing popularity of the mindfulness protocol already begun at Adelphi by several forward thinking professors and healthcare providers."

 Junior Madison Castelli, who took the class in spring 2022, said, "We had a bunch of different guest speakers come in and do different things with us like art therapy, reiki, aura reading and crystal therapy.
 We also found our animal totems and went outside to do meditation in nature."
-When asked what students can take away from this class, Costello said, "themselves, the higher self, the part of them that is always loving and always has joy.
-And they can choose that, once they get used to the energy of it."